kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 - Hyperboloid of one sheet
 - Hyperboloid of two sheets

+For now, I've only included 3/6 of the above equations.

 ***What will the application do?***

 This application is intended to be a study device for identifying quadric surfaces solely based of their equation.